mattermost/docs/source/install/cloud-changelog.md

 ### Bug Fixes
  - Fixed an issue where a blank message was displayed in threads if the leave/join messages were disabled.
- - Fixed an issue where threads would appear duplicated in the threads list after leaving a channel.
+ - Fixed an issue where threads would appear duplicated in the Threads view after leaving a channel.
- - Fixed an issue with email search when using PostgreSQL database.
+ - Fixed an issue with email search when using a PostgreSQL database.
- - Fixed an issue where message drafts were not saved after a paste that went through the ``pasteHandler`` in the post textbox was not processed.
+ - Fixed an issue where message drafts were not saved after pasting them into the post textbox.
  - Fixed an issue where the team name in the channel sidebar header was not accessible.
- - Fixed an issue where users were unable to open the profile popover from the right-hand side channel members list.
+ - Fixed an issue where users were unable to open the user's profile popover from the channel members list in the right pane.

 ### Known Issues
- - Boards linked to a channel you're a member of doesn't automatically appear on your sidebar unless you're an explicit member of the board.
+ - Boards linked to a channel you're a member of don't automatically appear on your sidebar unless you're an explicit member of the board.
 As a workaround, you can access the board from the channel RHS, or by searching for the board via the board switcher (Ctrl/Cmd+K).
 Alternatively, you can ask the board admin to add you to the board as an explicit member.
 See the [issue-focalboard-4179](https://github.com/mattermost/focalboard/issues/4179) for more details.
  - The Playbooks left-hand sidebar does not update when a user is added to a run or playbook without a refresh.

 ## Release 2022-11-24